Ohio State vs. West Virginia: Sportsbook promo codes, odds, spread, over/under - December 30

 Ohio State vs. West Virginia Betting Trends

-- A total of seven out of the Buckeyes' 12 games this season have hit the over.
+- The Buckeyes and their opponents have combined to hit the over seven out of 12 times this season.

-- West Virginia has compiled a 5-7-0 ATS record so far this year.
+- West Virginia has compiled a 5-7-0 record against the spread this season.

-- In the Mountaineers' 12 chances this year, the combined scoring has gone over the point total five times.
+- Mountaineers games have gone over the point total five out of 12 times this season.

 Ohio State Futures Odds